Barbara Harris (actress)

-Barbara Densmoor Harris (July 25, 1935 – August 21, 2018) was an American actress.
-She appeared in such movies as A Thousand Clowns, Plaza Suite, Nashville, Family Plot, Freaky Friday, Peggy Sue Got Married, and Grosse Pointe Blank.
-Harris won a Tony Award and was nominated for an Academy Award.
-She also received four Golden Globe Award nominations.
+Barbara Densmoor Harris (July 25, 1935 – August 21, 2018) was an American Tony Award-winning Broadway stage star and Academy Award-nominated motion picture actress.

 Early life

 Harris was born in Evanston, Illinois, the daughter of Natalie (née Densmoor), a pianist, and Oscar Graham Harris, an arborist who later became a businessman.
+She was the youngest of four children.
 In her youth, Harris attended Senn High School and then Wilbur Wright College.
 She began her stage career as a teenager at the Playwrights Theatre in Chicago.
 Her fellow players included Edward Asner, Elaine May and Mike Nichols.

 She was also a member of the Compass Players, the first ongoing improvisational theatre troupe in the United States, directed by Paul Sills, to whom she was married at that time.
 Though the Compass Players closed in disarray, a second theatre directed by Sills called The Second City opened in Chicago in 1959 and attracted national attention.
 Despite Sills and Harris having divorced by this time, Sills cast her in this company and brought her to New York to play in a Broadway edition at the Royale Theatre, opening on September 26, 1961.
-She was nominated for the 1962 Tony Award for Best Featured Actress in a Musical for her performance.
+For her performance in this, she received her first Tony Award nomination.